microsoft/hands-on-lab-serverless/docs/workshop.md

 ## Getting transcriptions in real-time (50 min)

-The next step is to listen to new transcriptions and show them on the demo Web App as they get generated.
+The next step is to listen to new transcriptions and show them in real-time on the demo Web App as they get generated.

-To achieve this, you will be relying on [Azure Web PubSub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/overview) for sending and receiving notifications as transcriptions get added to Cosmos DB.
+To achieve this, you will be relying on [Azure Web PubSub][azure-web-pub-sub] for sending and receiving notifications as transcriptions get added to Cosmos DB.

 The flow will be the following:

 - A new function `CosmosToWebPubSub` will be triggered whenever a new transcription is added to Cosmos DB.
-- The function will create a new notification in an [Azure Web PubSub hub](https://learn.microsoft.com/en-us/azure/azure-web-pubsub/key-concepts).
-The contents of the notification will be the new transcription.
+- The function will create a new notification in an [Azure Web PubSub hub][azure-web-pubsub-hub].
+New transcription will fill in the content of the notification.
 - The demo Web App will be listening to new messages on the same Web PubSub hub and will show new transcriptions on real-time.

 ### Using Azure Web PubSub for real-time communication